640 South State StreetDover, Delaware 19901

 This test measures levels of trypsin in your blood to see if you have pancreatitis.

-Your pancreas is an organ in your abdomen (belly).
+Your pancreas is an organ in your belly (abdomen).
 It lies behind your stomach.
 One of its jobs is to make enzymes that go into your small intestine to help you digest foods.
-The pancreas can become inflamed, a problem called pancreatitis.
-This can occur suddenly, a condition called acute pancreatitis, or grow worse over a longer time, a condition called chronic pancreatitis.
+The pancreas can become inflamed (pancreatitis).
+This can occur suddenly (acute pancreatitis).
+Or it can grow worse over a longer time (chronic pancreatitis).

 During acute pancreatitis, enzymes from your pancreas can escape into your blood.
 One of these enzymes is trypsin.
 It's made from trypsinogen.
 Trypsinogen turns into trypsin in the small intestine, and the names of the two are sometimes used interchangeably.

-You might have this test if your doctor suspects that you have pancreatitis.
+You might have this test if your healthcare provider suspects that you have pancreatitis.
 Symptoms of acute pancreatitis include:

 Pain in your upper abdomen that can come on quickly and last for days.
 The pain may be severe, and it may travel to your back.
 Leaning forward may relieve the pain.